 If you have a mix of single-item, small basket and trolley shoppers, consider your objective:

 - Is your goal to provide a system that ensures the first person in line is the first to be served?
 If so, a single queue will achieve this objective.

 - Is your goal to push the small basket shoppers to utilize self check-out?
 If so, a single queue might drive this behavior – particularly at certain times of the day.

-- There are a variety of configurations that might work for you.
-Store layout and volume will likely impact which configuration you choose.
+There are a variety of configurations that might work for you in these circumstances, and store layout and volume will likely impact which configuration you choose:

 - Two single queues – one feeding a bank of registers for small basket shoppers and a second feeding a bank of registers for trolley shoppers.